The microstructure and Ruppeiner geometry of charged anti-de Sitter black holes in Gauss-Bonnet gravity: from the critical point to the triple point: Conclusions and discussions

 \section{Conclusions and discussions}

 In this paper, we have studied the Ruppeiner geometry and phase transition for the six-dimensional charged GB-AdS black holes characterized by the triple point.

-We performed a detailed study of the phase transition near the triple point.
+We performed a detailed study of the phase transition near the triple point, and several typical features were uncovered.
 The swallow tail behavior is clearly exhibited.
 Near the triple point, a double swallow tail behavior is present.
 Especially, at the triple point, the intersection points coincide for the two-swallow tail behavior, which indicates a coexistence point of the three different black hole phases.

 In addition, the equal area law is applicable.
 Below the triple point, a conventional pattern of the equal area law was observed, where two equal areas were constructed by one isothermal curve and a horizontal line with constant pressure.
 At the triple point, two pairs of equal areas were observed.
-Similarly, these four areas were constructed by one isothermal curve and one horizontal line, which suggest these two phase transitions have the same temperature and pressure.
+Similarly, these four areas were constructed by one isothermal curve and one horizontal line, which indicates these two phase transitions have the same temperature and pressure.
 Slightly above the triple point, two pairs of equal areas were also found.
-However, the two pairs were constructed by two different horizontal lines.
+However, they were constructed by two different horizontal lines.
 Further increasing the temperature, a conventional equal area law holds.
 Above the top critical point, no phase transition exists, and thus no equal areas can be constructed any more.

-Based on the detailed analysis, we clearly exhibited the phase structures in both the $P$-$T$ and $T$-$r_{\text{h}}$ diagrams.
+Based on the detailed analysis, we clearly exhibited the phase structures both in the $P$-$T$ and $T$-$r_{\text{h}}$ diagrams.
 The small, intermediate, and large black hole phases, as well as the triple points and critical points were shown.
 Interestingly, the degeneracy of the coexistence curve in the $P$-$T$ phase diagram could be broken, and the coexistence regions were explicitly shown in the $T$-$r_{\text{h}}$ phase diagram.
 Of particular interest is in the $T$-$r_{\text{h}}$ diagram, the phase structure is much like a double hill pattern, while with different heights.